EricZinda/Perplexity/docs/pxHowTo/pxHowTo020ImplementAPredication.md

 Note that `i_binding` is ignored since `i` variables usually indicate an ignored (or 'dropped') argument as described in the section on [MRS](../mrscon/devhowto0010MRS#other-variables-types-i-u-p).

 The code illustrates that bindings have a `binding.value` property that returns the current variable's value, which is always a list for reasons described in the [Together conceptual topic](../devcon/devcon0020MRSSolverSets) .
 So, this function retrieves the first item in the list and checks to see if it is the one file we have in our world.
+That is the only time this will bet `true` since that is all we have.
 If so, it `yields` the state object to indicate that this predication is `true` for the current state of its variables.
-Nothing changed in the `state` object so it can just be yielded, as is.
+The `state` object is just yielded, as is, since we are just checking if the values passed in are a "file" and not changing anything.

 Predications will often be called with all of their variables bound like this.
 But, recall that sometimes the engine will instead be looking for the function to provide a list of *all* `file_n` objects as opposed to checking if a particular object is a file.
-It indicates this by leaving one or more variables "unbound", which means: `binding.value is None`.
+It indicates this by leaving one or more variables "unbound", which is when: `binding.value is None`.
 This indicates to the function that it should `yield` all the things in the world that are a `file`, like this:

 ~~~
 def file_n_of(context, state, x_binding, i_binding):